risk-first/website/menagerie/Boundary-Risk.md

 Let's look at a software example now.

-As discussed in [Software Dependency Risk](Software-Dependency-Risk), if we are going to use a software tool as a dependency, we have to accept the complexity of it's [protocols](Communication-Risk#protocols).
-You have to use it's protocol: it won't come to you.
+As discussed in [Software Dependency Risk](Software-Dependency-Risk), if we are going to use a software tool as a dependency, we have to accept the complexity of its [protocols](Communication-Risk#protocols).
+You have to use its protocol: it won't come to you.

 ![Our System receives data from the `input`, translates it and sends it to the `output`.
 But which dependency should we use for the translation, if any?](images/generated/risks/boundary/choices.png)